llvm/llvm-lnt/docs/tools.rst

   ``lnt admin list-machines``
   List machines and their id numbers

+  ``lnt admin machine-info <machine>``
+  Display information about the specified machine.

   ``lnt admin get-machine <machine>``
-  Download machine information and run list for a specific machine.
+  Download machine information and save data in a json file.

   ``lnt admin rm-machine <machine>``
   Removes the specified machine and related runs and samples.